Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 ## 2021-07-23
 * Further escaping of front matter content
 * Fixing bug in brotli selector
+* Fixing bug that prevented transcriptions being used with YouTube's native clip feature

 ## 2021-07-22
 * Fixed bug in transcription generation